dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/snowflake.md

 authenticator="..."
 token="..."
 ```
-or in connection string as query parameters.
+or in the connection string as query parameters.
 Refer to Snowflake [OAuth](https://docs.snowflake.com/en/user-guide/oauth-intro) for more details.

 ## Write disposition
-All write dispositions are supported
+All write dispositions are supported.

-If you set the [`replace` strategy](../../general-usage/full-loading.md) to `staging-optimized` the destination tables will be dropped and
+If you set the [`replace` strategy](../../general-usage/full-loading.md) to `staging-optimized`, the destination tables will be dropped and
 recreated with a [clone command](https://docs.snowflake.com/en/sql-reference/sql/create-clone) from the staging tables.

 ## Data loading
-The data is loaded using internal Snowflake stage.
-We use `PUT` command and per-table built-in stages by default.
+The data is loaded using an internal Snowflake stage.
+We use the `PUT` command and per-table built-in stages by default.
 Stage files are immediately removed (if not specified otherwise).

 ## Supported file formats
 * [insert-values](../file-formats/insert-format.md) is used by default